AMICUS CLINIC

 Common myths about breast augmentation

-Let's address misconceptions we frequently hear at our Kerala clinic:
+Let's address misconceptions we frequently hear:

 Myth: Breast implants always look fake